-Since its inception, the Women’s Center has contributed to the university through grant funded projects, ongoing programs, and individual stand-alone programs.
+Since its inception in 1991, the Women’s Center has contributed to the university through grant funded projects, ongoing programs, and individual stand-alone programs.

 The Center has shown leadership in key areas at the University, including securing external funding of $1.2 million to establish the PEACC Program and over $96,000 for the KTAP Program for single parents.
 Additionally, the Center provides valuable programming on women’s issues at the University and in the Community.